`The peculiar risk lay in the possibility of

 fell short of the reality.

-`While I was musing upon these things, my attention was
+`While I was musing upon these things, my attention

 attracted by a pretty little structure, like a well under a